mensmediumtall/mensmediumtall.github.com/posts/fat.md

 permalink: /articles/fat.html
 date: '2013-02-10'
 author: AJ ONeal
-description: "A rebuttle to a complaint that our comic addressing the issue of big and tall stores using their name as a euphemism, at the expense and injustice of the tall."
+description: "A rebuttle to a complaint that our comic - addressing the issue of big and tall stores using their name as a euphemism, at the expense and injustice of the tall - is insensitive"
 categories:
   - feedback
 ---